General Study Information

 - Additional period for payment: 31.10.2020

-For payments made within the grace period, the tuition fee increases by 10 %.
-Inscription is only possible after receipt of payment at the account of CUAS!
+For payments within the additional period, the tuition fee increases by 10%.
+Registration is only possible after receipt of payment at the account of CUAS!

 - Application period 1: 01.11.2020 - 15.03.2021